Baby Shark: Pinkfong version

-"Baby Shark Dance" is the most-viewed and most-liked video on YouTube.
+"Baby Shark Dance" is the most-viewed and third most-liked video on YouTube.
 Due to a 2013 change that the Billboard Hot 100 music charts made to account for online viewership of YouTube videos, "Baby Shark" broke into the Billboard Hot 100 at number 32 during the week of January 7, 2019.

 Due to its popularity, this version of the song has spurred an online dance craze, which is sometimes referred to as the Baby Shark Challenge.
 It has been cited as "the next big thing after the domination of Gangnam Style".
 K-pop groups including Blackpink and Red Velvet have been credited with further spreading the viral song through their coverage of the song and dance, specifically on their featured TV shows and concerts.
 Other popular K-pop groups, both locally- and internationally known, have also sung and danced to the song in the original beat or in their own renditions that are shared on the internet, including Twice, Monsta X, Got7, and Mamamoo, among others.
 The song began to go viral in the Western world in August 2018.

-In July 2019, Kellogg's announced it had entered a partnership with Pinkfong to introduce a new Baby Shark cereal, a berry-flavored variant of Froot Loops with marshmallows added.
+In July 2019, Kellogg's announced it had entered a partnership with Pinkfong to introduce a Baby Shark cereal, a berry-flavored variant of Froot Loops with marshmallows added.
 It was first available at Sam's Club on August 17, and at Walmart in late September.
 In March 2020, Pinkfong released a new interactive version of the song that encourages children to properly wash their hands during the COVID-19 pandemic.

-In December 2020, SmartStudy partnered with US cable network Nickelodeon to premiere Baby Shark's Big Show!, an animated television series aimed at preschoolers that was adapted from Baby Shark.
+In December 2020, SmartStudy partnered with US cable network Nickelodeon to premiere Baby Shark's Big Show!, an animated television series that aimed at preschoolers that was adapted from Baby Shark.

 In 2024, LG launched the Baby Shark World for Kids app on LG Smart TVs in 184 countries.
 As of 5 April 2024, the app is ranked at number 67 on the list of highest grossing education apps in South Korea.
+On August 20, 2026, Geonroung Park, also known as BabyShark Boy, made his debut "Wave" featuring Joohoney of Monsta X. He was known as the boy in the original video in 2016, and parts of the original music video was used for his debut music video.